architeuthidae/artiq/doc/manual/rtio.rst

     The actual clocking signal provided to or by the core device.
 Varies depending on user settings but most commonly run at 125MHz.

   Coarse timestamps
     Timestamps according to the coarse clock.
+See also :ref:`rtio-coarse-fine`.

   Fine timestamps
     Timestamps according to the full timing resolution of ARTIQ.
 See also :ref:`rtio-coarse-fine`.